softwaremill/macwire/README.md

 MacWire generates `new` instance creation code of given classes, using values in the enclosing type for constructor parameters, with the help of [Scala Macros](http://scalamacros.org/).

+For a general introduction to DI in Scala, take a look at the [Guide to DI in Scala](http://di-in-scala.github.io/), which also features MacWire.

 MacWire helps to implement the Dependency Injection (DI) pattern, by removing the need to write the class-wiring code by hand.
 Instead, it is enough to declare which classes should be wired, and how the instances should be accessed (see Scopes).